 Where to stay at Wadi Shab?

 There is no accommodation immediately next to Wadi Shab.
-The closest town which has hotels is Sur (40 minutes drive down South).
+The closest town that has hotels is Sur (a 40-minute drive down South).

-Alternatively, you can visit Wadi Shab as a day trip from Muscat.
+Alternatively, you can visit Wadi Shab on a day trip from Muscat.

 - Sur Grand Hotel– The best rated in the area, 6 KM from the center of Sur featuring nice beach views directly from the window!

-- Sur Plaza Hotel– we stayed here-another decent option for the area with old school film vibes, clean and spacious rooms.
+- Sur Plaza Hotel– we stayed here-another decent option for the area with old-school film vibes, clean and spacious rooms.
 Hotel is located inland, but has a pool for those who want to refresh on a hot day.
-Food served at a restaurant was average though.
+The food served at a restaurant was average though.

-- Al Bustan Palace –stunning coastline set against Hajar mountains, dreamy pools, a stretch of private beach- great for ramantic getaways and best beach front views.
+- Al Bustan Palace -stunning coastline set against Hajar mountains, dreamy pools, a stretch of private beach- great for romantic getaways and best beachfront views.

-- Fort Guesthouse– superb location at the beachfromt of Muttrah corniche and Fort, features lovely terrace and humble Omani style accommodation, ates 9.4 out of 10 by travellers.
+- Fort Guesthouse– superb location at the beachfront of Muttrah corniche and Fort, features a lovely terrace and humble Omani style accommodation, rated 9.4 out of 10 by travellers.